No. 40 Squadron RNZAF: Origins

 The squadron was formed at Whenuapai on 1 June 1943 as No. 40 Transport Squadron RNZAF.
 It was equipped with Dakota and Lockheed Lodestars and carried men and supplies to forward areas throughout the Pacific theatre.
 Within the squadron organisation was a ferry flight of aircrew which regularly flew delivery flights from the mainland United States and Hawaii to New Zealand of new aircraft such as the Catalina flying boat and Ventura.
 The squadron was disbanded on 31 October 1947 and most of its crews and aircraft were transferred to the government-owned National Airways Corporation.

 No. 40 Squadron reformed on 8 December 1954 with four Handley Page Hastings which had previously been operated by No. 41 Squadron RNZAF.
 The Squadron was supplemented with three Douglas DC-6 acquired from the defunct Australian airline, British Commonwealth Pacific Airlines by 1961.
-The three current Lockheed C-130H Hercules were purchased in 1965 and two more in 1968.
+Three Lockheed C-130H Hercules were purchased in 1965 and two more in 1968.